 |Stage 0||There is marked growth of abnormal cells, which have not spread to neighboring tissue but have the potential to develop into a tumor (also termed carcinoma in situ)|

 |Stage I, Stage II, and Stage III||Assignment of various stages occurs according to the specific type of tumor, taking into account different criteria such as size (diameter), invasive depth, and infiltration of neighboring tissue|

 The combination of all three categories finally determines the tumor stage.
-Criteria for staging is specifically defined according to tumor type and is based on the statistical analysis of stage-specific prognosis and corresponding treatment options.
+The criteria for staging is specifically defined according to tumor type and is based on the statistical analysis of stage-specific prognosis and corresponding treatment options.

 Staging is a routine part of tumor diagnostics since it has considerable influence on the course of the treatment.
 Important diagnostic procedures involved for the detection of stages of tumor involve radiological modalities such as ultrasound, CT and x-ray (determination of tumor size and local spread, lymph node involvement as well as distant metastases), nuclear medicine, and tissue sampling for histological, immuno-histochemical and/or cytological examination.

 Note: Staging describes the totality of all indicated examinations that are necessary to determine malignant tumor spread.
 Observations are described by TNM classification and are assigned to a specific stage.